Last Updated on

 - Comes with Dolby sound drivers

-Onto the laptop: The Huawei MateBook X Pro is a Windows equivalent to the MacBook.
-It has great specs, an enormous resolution size (3000x2000), no bezels, durable build quality, and the screen comes with touchscreen capability.
+This also makes the Huawei Matebook X Pro the best alternative to Macbook for DJs.
+It has great specs, great 3k resolution , no bezels, durable build quality, and the screen comes with touchscreen capability.

 For the price, you likely can’t find much better.